Overview

 The Balboa Park BART/Muni Station is one of the busiest transit hubs in San Francisco.
 Access to the station is complicated by the convergence of BART, Muni lines, people walking and biking, and six freeway ramps tying into the local street network directly adjacent to the station.

-The Transportation Authority released the Balboa Park Circulation Study (PDF) in April 2014, with recommendations to reduce conflicts among different types of users at several locations in the station area, improve pedestrian and bicycle conditions while balancing vehicle operational needs, and be of a cost and scope that would allow implementation within the next 10 years.
+The Transportation Authority released the Balboa Park Circulation Study (PDF) in April 2014, with recommendations to reduce conflicts among different types of users at several locations in the station area, improve pedestrian and bicycle conditions while balancing vehicle operational needs.

 Image